 Temple B. Sebastian, Jr.

 Biography: Temple Brown Sebastian Jr. was born in Houston, Texas, in August of 1910.
 He attended Reagan High School in Houston and went on to attend Texas A & M College, in College Station, TX.
 He graduated in 1933, and would become a teacher.
 He married the former Gloria Catherine Rougagnac who was also from Houston.
-The couple would have two sons, James Ward "Jim" in 1943 and Henry A. "Hank" in 1947.
+The couple would have two sons, James Ward, “Jim”, in 1943 and Henry A., “Hank”, in 1947.

-After Action Reports from that time period do not show Temple as still being with the unit.
+After Action Reports from that time period do not show Temple as still being with the 6th.
 I believe at that point, he had already transferred out of the unit and was commanding a tank battalion.
-It is curious that he is not shown or listed on the photo of the officers taken at Binegar Mansion in England.
+He is also absent from a group photo of the officers, taken at Binegar Mansion in England.
 I assume he had left the unit for a short period for other training or maybe an illness.
-Temple was awarded two Bronze Stars for his service.

 Temple received the Purple Heart, credit for four campaigns and two Bronze Star Medals for his service.

 After the war, Temple would go to work for the Veterans Administration as as Adjudication Officer and was a Class Agent for the A & M Class of 1933.
 He served in that capacity for over 40 years.
 In 1993, he was named “Houston’s Outstanding Aggie”.

 He enjoyed all types of sports throughout his life and retired as a Colonel in the Army Reserve.
 Temple passed away in January of 1995 and is buried in his home town of Houston.
 I would like to thank Temple’s son, Hank, for providing information for this tribute.

 The photo of Temple aton left is from the Texas A & M – Association of Former Students, where he is listed as being in the Endowed Century Club.